alexle/alexle.github.com/posts/first-marathon.markdown

 Few challenges in life have the power to break you down to the point of tears.
 My recent experience at the 2013 [Denver Rock N Roll][1] Marathon was one of them.

 The course and conditions were tough.
-It seemed as if you were always facing a 10mph headwind, no matter which direction you ran.
+It seemed as if you were always facing a 12mph headwind, no matter which direction you ran.
 The hills were plenty and unforgiving.
 And the distance was **unreal**.
-Aside from actually running 26.2 miles, I personally believe that nothing can prepare you for it.
+Aside from actually running 26.2 miles, I believe nothing can prepare you for it.
 Not 20, or 22, or even 24 miles.

 <p>
 <a href="/static/2013-full-nike-map.jpg">